Rosuav/shed/Kytheon.md

 end up backing down to 8.0 though.

 From now on, Minstrel Hall will NOT be running as root.
 This may have a few small consequences, but for the most part, I've already removed the need.
+This means adjusting it to accept a socket from systemd, which in turn necessitates a change to Pike, so this is not considered stable yet.